sudeeprp/default-coding/form-fit-function.md

 What about the 'function'?
 This part must function with certain load, heat, vibration and a lifetime...

-You can see that even for a small part like this, a _complete specification_ is hard.
+This is where things get complex.
+For instance, a full specification of 'vibration' is not possible, due to its non-linear nature.

+There is a limit to the ease of specification, even while dealing with small parts.

+> A _complete specification_ is too expensive.

 ## Software form-fit-function